theopenconversationkit/tock/docs-mk/en/docs/code-a-bot.md

 # Tock's Conversationnal Language

-To develop a bot or an assistant with Tock, you can use its conversationnal DSL (Domain Specific Language) developed in [Kotlin](https://kotlinlang.org/).
+To develop a bot or an assistant with Tock, you can use its conversational DSL (Domain Specific Language) developed in [Kotlin](https://kotlinlang.org/).

 ## Add the bot-toolkit Dependency